ViliamKovac1223/term-streamer/README.md

 computer or just about anything that supports modern web browser such as firefox or chromium.
 Term_streamer create flask server which can stream video to multiple devices at the same time.

+After you run the program it will show you url to the site with video and also it will show you qrcode of that url.

 # Usage
 Basic usage of term_streamer